 Chances are that if you're reading this you've already got a fairly good idea of what Stay Loose do.
-We manage a handful of exquisite artists & producers, we specialise in innovative digital music PR and we co-own a small independent record label.
+We manage a handful of exquisite artists & producers, we specialise in innovative digital music PR and we run two record labels (Dalliance & INC) with some friends.
 We also manage a small writing retreat (The Rapids) in the Wye Valley, an Area of Outstanding Natural Beauty.

 Rather than roll out an endless stream of paragraphs here extolling our managerial and digital virtues, we'd much prefer you got in touch so that we can have a chat through what it is that we do.
 The ethos of Stay Loose is pretty simple: diligently represent our small - yet perfectly-formed - family of artists and explore the multitude of opportunities that working in the creative arts offers.